Skip to main content

 Step-by-step

-• Enter an internal reference name.
+• Enter an internal reference.

-• Add a marketing title.
+• Add one or more marketing titles.

-• Localisation across different languages
+• Localisation across multiple languages

-• Flexible branding and merchandising
+• Flexible merchandising across regions

-• Enter the translated marketing name.
+2. Enter the translated marketing name.

 Example: